arrilot/laravel-widgets/README.md

 class RecentNews extends AbstractWidget
 {
     /**
-     * The number of seconds before reload.
+     * The number of seconds before each reload.
      *
      * @var int|float
      */